Installations

 • Highly accurate and repeatable measurements

-• A solution enabling ASHRAE guideline 36 sequences allowing you to use your preferred method of measurement
+• A solution enabling ASHRAE Guideline 36 sequences, allowing you to use your preferred method of measurement

 • Automated field calibration for hassle-free, efficient installation